Dunedin Hospital: Queen Mary Maternity Centre

 Dunedin Hospital includes the Queen Mary Maternity Centre.
 The maternity unit directly replaced the nearby Queen Mary Hospital, which opened in 1937.
 Queen Mary in turn directly replaced the Batchelor Hospital, originally known as Forth Street Maternity Hospital.

 Helipad

 The Ward Block building has a helipad on the roof of the northeast corner (ICAO: NZDH).
 The building was designed with consideration for a helipad, and, after substantial fundraising, one was built on the roof in c.
 2000.
 The hospital helipad improves patient care, reducing the need for ambulance transfers between a remote helipad and the hospital.
 Due to CAA safety requirements, only "Performance Class One" (twin-engined) helicopters are allowed to land on the hospital.

 History

 The original hospital was built at The Octagon in 1851, and moved to the site of the present hospital in 1865.

+The original buildings were gradually replaced and new structures extended the site, most notably in the late 1930s.
+Many of these buildings were demolished in the mid to late 1970s, with a new central ward and administrative block opened in 1980.

 2007 Norovirus outbreak

 In March 2007 two wards of the hospital were closed due to a suspected outbreak of norovirus, thought to have been brought in by a patient.
 On 16 August 2008 the hospital was put in lockdown for one week due to a norovirus outbreak affecting 73 patients and nearly 100 staff, blocking most visitors for the duration, and postponing 2,300 procedures.